grahamrgriffiths/grahamrgriffiths.github.io/_drafts/2015-07-02-performance-testing-with-fabric-jenkins-jmeter.md

 [Screenies]

-The built in jMeter plugin provides some basic reporting
+The built in jMeter plugin provides some basic reporting graphs which are suprisingly useful.

+![Response Graph][{{"img/2015-07-02-performance-testing-with-fabric-jenkins-jmeter/responseTimeGraph.png" | prepend: site.baseurl | prepend: site.url }}]

 ## The fabric script
 The essence of this script is to run jmx files found in the directories